cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 ```

 > **NOTE:** we need to distinguish between the regular user prompt of our Linux accounts and the MySQL prompt below.
-> The default promp for our user accounts has the following syntax: `user_name@computer_name:path$ `.
+> The default prompt for our user accounts has the following syntax: `user_name@computer_name:path$ `.
 > In the following, I will indicate we are at the MySQL prompt with the following text: `mysql>`.
 > Do not type that prompt when you are using MySQL.

+When I connect to a MySQL server, I like to list the available databases.
-Then request a list of the databases with the `show databases;` command.
+To do this, we use the `show databases;` command.
 Note that MySQL commands end with a semicolon:

 ```
 mysql> show databases;
 ```

-And the following databases should be returned:
+The following databases should be returned:

 ```
 +--------------------+